 We Finally Understand The Ending Of Lost

-Since airing its two-part finale in May 2010 on ABC, the polarizing ending of the landmark television series Lost has been a point of fierce contention among fans.
-For years, those who tuned in every week to check in with the survivors of Oceanic Flight 815 have wrestled with the implications of a feature-length final episode — aptly titled "The End" — which was jam-packed with mind-bending twists and ambiguous answers that only seemed to set up more questions.
+Since airing its two-part finale in May 2010 on ABC, the polarizing ending of the landmark television series "Lost" has been a point of fierce contention among fans.
+For years, those who tuned in every week to check in with the survivors of Oceanic Flight 815 have wrestled with the implications of the feature-length final episode — aptly titled "The End" — which was jam-packed with mind-bending twists and ambiguous answers that only seemed to set up more questions.

-From its very first episode, Lost made no attempt to hide its fondness for perplexing mysteries.
+From its very first episode, "Lost" made no attempt to hide its fondness for perplexing mysteries.
 But while the series' first season was mostly focused on the Oceanic survivors simply trying to stay alive in their new tropical home, subsequent seasons became increasingly more convoluted as the show delved into the bizarre history of the island, its strange electromagnetic properties, and the mysteriously intertwined histories of the survivors themselves.
 By the final season, the show had thrown time travel, alternate realities, and immortal beings into the mix.
 Suffice it to say, wrapping it all up over the course of two hours was a tall order, and fans came away with all sorts of different interpretations of exactly what the finale meant.

-So make sure your carry-on luggage is stowed, your seat backs and tray tables are in their full upright position, and that your seat belt is properly fastened, because we're about to take a deep dive into the ending of Lost, and it may be a bumpy ride.
+So make sure your carry-on luggage is stowed, your seat backs and tray tables are in their full upright position, and that your seat belt is properly fastened because we're about to take a deep dive into the ending of "Lost," and it may be a bumpy ride.

 Was the island purgatory?

 But it turns out that the crash footage at the end was never meant to be considered as part of the finale.
-Instead, it was included so fans could "decompress," readjust, and collect themselves as the show transitioned to the 11 PM news.
+Instead, it was included so fans could decompress, readjust, and collect themselves as the show transitioned to the 11 PM news.
 ABC network executives never imagined that viewers would consider this part of the show's narrative.
 Further, "The End" takes pains to explicitly clarify that all the events that took place on the island were, in fact, real.
 During the church scene, Christian Shephard (John Terry) explains to Jack (Matthew Fox) that everything on the island did indeed come to pass.
 In fact, it was "the most important period" in the Oceanic survivors' lives.

 What was the flash-sideways?